 Of midnight vision, gathering up thy skirts;

 By night star-veiling, and by day

 Darkening the light and blotting out the sun;

 Go thou, my incense, upward from this hearth,

 And ask the gods to pardon this clear flame.”

 Thoreau describes the intensity of the smoke that helps form a colorful image in the minds of the readers.
 He uses metaphor to compare smoke to “incense,” or an “Icarian bird.”
 He also describes “star-veiling” and “shadowy” and lets the readers imagine smoke.

 Function of Style

-A unique literary style can have great impact on the piece in which it is used and on the readers.
-When authors write and put their ideas into words, they meet with a large number of choices which include: words, sounds, logic, sentence structures.
-However, different authors use different literary styles that depend on their distinct expression and their utilization of these choices.
-And their choice creates their niche.
+A unique literary style can have a great impact on the piece in which it is used, and on the readers.
+When authors write and put their ideas into words, they have many choices to make, which include: words, sounds, logic, and sentence structures.
+However, different authors use different literary styles that depend on their distinct expressions, and their utilization of these choices.
+And their choices create their niche.